shopware/shopware/src/Docs/_new/2-internals/1-core/20-internationalization.md

 ## Support

-Translations in the Shopware Platform are supported by two subsystems all correlating to the same basic rules:
+Translations in Shopware 6 are supported by two subsystems all correlating to the same basic rules:

 Snippets
  : Snippets are dynamic translation texts that can be managed through the Management-API